 These restrictions are only intended for users that will login only through a Customer Relationship Management (CRM) system such as Salesforce or Dynamics.
 Applying these restrictions to a user who is not able to log in through a CRM will block them from logging into PrecisionLender.

-- Hide Dashboard: If checked, this will prevent users from being able to access the PrecisionLender dashboard.
+- Hide Dashboard: If checked, this will prevent CRM users from leaving the opportunity that they are pricing to access the PrecisionLender dashboard.

 - Disable Application Login: If checked, this will prevent users from being able to login directly to PrecisionLender, they will only be allowed in through the integrated CRM.